weaviate/weaviate/docs/graphql_network.md

 }
 ```

+Which returns a list of nodes that are 'close' (in contextionary) to the requested information.
+Where
+- `weaviate` is the name of the weavaite instance the node is found in.
+- `className` is a string of the name of the class of the node in the other ontology.
+- `certainty` is the certainty (0.0-1.0) that indicates the certainty to which the found class (or property) is similar to the provided information in the filter.
+- `properties` is a list of properties of the node that is found.
+- `propertyName` is the name of the property in the class in the pointed ontology.

-This will return a list of `classNames`s, `properties` and the `certainty` that they match with the context of the queried `Thing` or `Action`.
+This will return a list of `weaviate` (the name of the Weaviate instance) `classNames`s, `properties` and the `certainty` that they match with the context of the queried `Thing` or `Action`.

 ### Introspect a Beacon

-If the location (i.e. beacon) of a `Thing` or `Action` in the network is known, it is possible to introspect the context of this node in terms of what the class and properties might be.
+If the location (i.e. beacon) of a `Thing` or `Action` in the network is known, it is possible to introspect the context of this node in terms of what the class and properties are.

-The following example request returns a list of possible classes and properties with the certainty of these class and property names.
+The following example request returns a list of possible classes and properties.

 ```graphql
 {